USS Silversides (SS-236): Fifth and sixth patrols: May–September 1943

 Silversidess fifth war patrol commenced on 17 May and was conducted in the Solomon Islands area.
-Enroute the patrol area on 28 May, one of the more unusual moments of the war occurred.
-Stated in the 5th war patrol report as follows:
+Enroute the patrol area on 28 May, one of the more unusual moments of the war occurred, as stated in the fifth war patrol report:

 Proceeded on surface toward assigned position.
-On the 28th a frigate bird made a high level bombing attack, scoring a direct hit on the bare head and beard of the OOD, Lt.
+On the 28th a frigatebird made a high-level bombing attack, scoring a direct hit on the bare head and beard of the OOD, Lt.
 Bienia.
 No indication by radar prior to attack.

 Continuing on, the submarine's primary mission for this patrol was to lay a minefield in Steffan Strait, between New Hanover and New Ireland, but she did not neglect enemy shipping.
-On the night of 10 – 11 June, she sank the 5,256-ton cargo ship Hide Maru; for her efforts, Silversides was forced to endure a severe depth charging.
+On the night of 10–11 June, she sank the 5,256-ton cargo ship Hide Maru; for her efforts, Silversides was forced to endure a severe depth charging.
 She returned to Brisbane for refit on 16 July.

 For her sixth war patrol, under newly assigned Lt.
 Commander John S. "Jack" Coye, Jr., from 21 July to 4 September, Silversides patrolled between the Solomons and the Carolines.
-Since she was plagued with malfunctioning torpedoes and a scarcity of targets, she returned to Brisbane empty-handed.
+Since she was plagued with malfunctioning torpedoes and a scarcity of targets, she returned to Brisbane empty handed.

 Seventh and eighth patrols: October 1943 – January 1944

 Silversides set sail on 5 October for her seventh war patrol, in which she sank four enemy ships in waters ranging from the Solomon Islands to the coast of New Guinea.
 On 18 October, she torpedoed and sank the cargo ship Tairin Maru, and, on 24 October, made a series of daring attacks to send the cargo ships Tennan Maru and Kazan Maru and the passenger/cargo ship Johore Maru to the bottom.
 She returned to Pearl Harbor for refit on 8 November.

-Silversides patrolled off the Palau Islands for her eighth war patrol, where, on 29 December 1943, she brought havoc to an enemy convoy of cargo ships, sinking Tenposan Maru, Shichisei Maru, and Ryuto Maru.
+Silversides patrolled off the Palau Islands for her eighth war patrol, where on 29 December 1943, she brought havoc to an enemy convoy of cargo ships, sinking Tenposan Maru, Shichisei Maru, and Ryuto Maru.
 She terminated her eighth patrol at Pearl Harbor on 15 January 1944.